Skip to content

 Course Overview

-This course will be delivered on the following dates:
+This course will be delivered on the following dates between 8:30am and 4:30pm:

-This course has been designed for learners from a heating background (wet central heating systems) and covers the Installation and Maintenance of Air Source Heat Pumps Systems (non-refrigerant circuits).
+This course has been designed for learners from a heating background (wet central heating systems) and covers the Installation, Maintenance and servicing of Air Source Heat Pumps Systems (non-refrigerant circuits).

 Course Code